 - End the Discord process by right clicking on the icon below and stopping it by pressing Quit.

 - Using Finder go to , where you should be able to find the Discord app.
 Once located, select and drag the app to in order to delete it.
 Alternatively, you can right-click it and .

 Now your next step would be to delete any remaining files related to Discord.
 While deleting the program itself does eradicate most of the relevant files, you should be aware that it does not erase some of the service & cache files left over by the Discord desktop app.
 Follow the steps below to delete all of the files related to Discord on Mac.

 and click on .

 - Open the Finder app.
 From the menu bar above select →

-- Enter ~/Library in the column that shows up.
+- Enter ~/Library in the search field and press Enter.

 - In the ~/Library folder you will be able to find the list of files related to the Discord app.
 Here is list of places where they are usually located, if you search for them manually: